 Let me tell you a few things

-My work is inspired by the places and events experienced on travels around England and the Continent.
+My works are inspired by the places and events experienced on travels around England and the Continent.
+I try to make my work colourful and memorable so that the viewer enjoys the experience.

-I took up painting and drawing seriously in 1960 and although mainly self taught attended a number of art courses over the following years.
+I took up painting seriously in 1960 and although mainly self taught I have attended a number of art courses over the following years.

 Goodmayes Adult College